psychemedia/pentrich-uprising/resources/63_sidmouth_circular.md

 # Lord Sidmouth's Circular

-In an attempt to suppress the Lord Sidmouth sent a circular to Magistrates TO DO
+In an attempt to suppress *"the circulation of Blasphemous and Seditious Pamphlets and Writings"*, Lord Sidmouth sent a circular to Magistrates informing them that in the event of individuals found *"selling, or in any way publishing such Pamphlets or Writings"* they should be *"brought immediately before a Justice of the Peace, under a warrant issued for the purpose, to answer for his conduct"*.

 ```{admonition} A circular from the Secretary of State for the Home Office, April 1817
 :class: dropdown